hypercore-protocol/hypercore-protocol/README.md

 Send a keep alive ping every ms, if no other message has been sent.
 This is enabled per default every timeout / 2 ms unless you disable timeout handling in the constructor.

-#### `stream.seal()`
+#### `stream.prefinalize`

-Calling this tells the replication stream that no other channels are gonna be opened.
+A [nanoguard](https://github.com/mafintosh/nanoguard) instance that is used to guard the final closing of the stream.
-This allows the stream to `end` itself when all current channels are done.
+Internally this guard is ready'ed before the stream checks if all channels have been closed and the stream is finalised.
-Per default the stream auto seals itself, when the last open channel is closed.
-To disable that set `autoSeal: false` in the constructor and make sure to call this method when it should be sealed.
+Call wait/continue on this guard if need asynchrously add more channels and don't want to stream to finalise underneath you.

 #### `stream.remotePublicKey`